 - Web Accessibility – Google expects sites to conform with accessibility best practices established under the WC3’s Web Content Accessibility Guidelines 2.0, which are the currently-adopted standards for website accessibility across the world.

 - Safety and Security – Sites must live on a secure server and avoid exposing visitors to unnecessary risks due to poor coding practices or a lack of proper maintenance.

 - Search Optimization – Google provides well-established criteria that web developers and content publishers can follow to optimize their web pages and content for the search engine.

 Don’t take a lack of good scores too personally–meeting all of these criteria requires a breadth and depth of digital expertise that few businesses have.
 Unfortunately, few digital agencies possess the right mix of resources and knowledge to develop sites that meet all of these requirements.

-Optimizing a website to achieve top rankings in Google Search is about more than just what happens on the page—it also requires a deep understanding of the technical aspects of developing, designing, and publishing content according to Google’s best practices and performance benchmarks.
+Optimizing a website to achieve top rankings in Google Search is about more than just what happens on the page—it also requires a deep understanding of the technical aspects of developing, designing, and publishing digital content according to Google’s best practices and performance benchmarks.

 Technical SEO vs. Content SEO

 Marketing agencies often specialize in a form of “Content SEO” that focuses on tactics such as keyword strategy and blog writing, with the goal of producing high-quality, keyword-optimized content that converts readers and is published according to a regimented editorial calendar.